lilaktt/soundcontrol/README.md

 | **Mods** | Auto-groups sounds from installed mods (Create, Farmer's Delight, etc.) into a sidebar |

 **Inside the menu:**
-- ⚡ **Global Toggles** — mute all footsteps / block breaks / mob hurt sounds in one click
+-  **Global Toggles** — mute all footsteps / block breaks / mob hurt sounds in one click
-- ⭐ **Favorites** — star your most-used sounds, persisted across sessions
+-  **Favorites** — star your most-used sounds, persisted across sessions
-- 🔍 **Smart Filter** — switch between All / Edited Only / Favorites Only
+-  **Smart Filter** — switch between All / Edited Only / Favorites Only
-- ▶️ **In-menu Playback** — preview any sound before changing its volume
+-  **In-menu Playback** — preview any sound before changing its volume
-- 📋 **Copy Sound ID** — click a sound name to copy its ID to clipboard (green ✔ confirms)
+-  **Copy Sound ID** — click a sound name to copy its ID to clipboard (green ✔ confirms)

 ---

-## 🕐 Recent Sounds
+##  Recent Sounds

 Automatically tracks every sound played during your session:
-- Full per-entry controls: **Play/Stop · Mute · Volume · Favorite ⭐ · Reset ⟲**
+- Full per-entry controls: **Play/Stop · Mute · Volume · Favorite  · Reset**
 - **Add sounds directly to Anchors** — heard an annoying sound?
 One click to zone-mute it
 - Clear history at any time

 ---

-## 🔍 Discovery Tools
+##  Discovery Tools

 Never think "what IS that sound?" again.